google/rune/README.md

 $ gdb ./hello
 ```

-TODO: add instructions on how to debug compiler itself, especially the datadraw debug functionality.
+TODO: add instructions on how to debug the compiler itself, especially the datadraw debug functionality.